anders-w-rasmussen/crispr_decryptr/README.md

 ### Step 4: Visualize the Results

 If we open the folders titled "common" and "treatment" we can find the deconvolved signal and enhancer calls.
-If we open these files in a genomic viewer it should look something like this!
+If we open these files in a genomic viewer, and navigate to chr2:60,038,379-60,046,564 it should look something like this!

 <p align="left">